 Apply Safe Treatments

-Avoid chemical pesticides for your pepper plants since you're consuming the fruits they grow.
-Chemicals can be harmful to you, your pets and the environment.
+Avoid synthetic chemical pesticides for your pepper plants since you're consuming the fruits they grow.
+Synthetic chemicals can be harmful to you, your pets and the environment.
 They also kill the beneficial insects in your garden that help keep the pests under control, which means you lose that natural defense.
 Unless the infestation is major and you can't control it using other methods, you don't usually need insecticides for your peppers.